 “My paintings are titled after they are finished.
 I paint from remembered landscapes that I carry with me – and remembered feelings of them, which of course become transformed.
 I could certainly never mirror nature.
 I would more like to paint what it leaves with me.”

-Back in the studio, I tear up old larger-scale work on paper to rework and manipulate to create new layered landscape pieces from memory to reinforce sense of place and concept of physical and emotional layering from the past and present.
-The use of mixed media enables me to create textured surfaces that can spread over and round the edges of the thickened paper.
+Back in the studio, holding that sense of layering within me, I rework and manipulate torn pieces of previous work on paper to create new layered landscape pieces from memory.
+This reinforces the concept of physical and emotional layers from the past and present.
+The use of mixed media enables me to create textured surfaces that can spread over and around the edges of the thickened paper.

 MA (Hons) Fine Art, Edinburgh University & Edinburgh College of Art.